Starting a business in California is an exciting and rewarding experience.

-- Registration Form for Employers – If you are a business who pays wages to employees, you may be required to file a registration form with the Employment Development Department.
+- Registration Form for Employers – If you want to start a business in California and you pay wages to employees, you may be required to file a registration form with the Employment Development Department.

 - Sales & Use Permit – Also known as Seller’s Permit, all businesses selling or leasing tangible property must get a seller’s permit from the State Board of Equalization.

-- State Income Tax Information – Businesses should get the proper state income tax froms from the Franchise Tax Board.
+- State Income Tax Information – Businesses should get the proper state income tax forms from the Franchise Tax Board.